Professional Internships

 Students are also encouraged to explore the CMC internship database and review the document titled “Internships, Fellowships, and Other Work Experience Opportunities in the Federal Government,” by Congressional Research Service.

-Some internships, such as those in the U.S. State Department, require security clearances which may take months to obtain.
-Students seeking such internships are encouraged to begin the application process early – even before being accepted to the program.
+Some internships, such as those in the U.S. State Department, require Department of State Security Clearance which tends to take months to receive; CMC recommended deadlines to apply for security clearance for an accepted internship placement (even before being accepted to the program) are:

 Internship Sponsors